SEVEN-ELEVEN HAWAII, INC.

 • Implement a "Bring your own cup" program to encourage customers to bring their own cups

-• Hot Beverage plastic lids replaced with PLA based lids
+• Hot Beverage plastic lids replaced with polylactic acid (PLA) based lids

 • Hot Beverage plastic stir sticks are now made of wood